The Cornwall We Want

 Local community roads

-by Make Cornwall Great Again, almost 4 years ago
+by Make Cornwall Great Again, over 4 years ago

 My hope for the future is that the Council resurface Mexico Lane and build a pavement along Churchtown Road to Riviere Towans.
 The road is regularly used by pedestrians which has has a 60 mph speed limi and a bend with poor visibility.
 Let’s hope the Council are listening.